aws-samples/amazon-sagemaker-studio-vpc-networkfirewall/README.md

 1. Exit all instances SageMaker Studio.
 2. Check if KernelGateway is running (in the SageMaker Studio control panel in AWS Console).
 If yes, delete KernelGateway and wait until the deletion process finishes
-3. If you enable logging configuration for Network Firewall, remove it from the Firewall Details (AWS Console)
+3. If you enabled logging configuration for Network Firewall, remove it from the Firewall Details (AWS Console)
-4. If you change the stateful rule group in the firewall policy, delete all added domain names leaving only the original name (`.kaggle.com`)
+4. If you changed the stateful rule group in the firewall policy, delete all added domain names leaving only the original name (`.kaggle.com`)
 5. Delete the stack:
 ```bash
 make delete